-If you're looking for a quick, nutritious, and flavorful meal, this healthy edamame salad bowl is the perfect choice.
-Packed with vibrant veggies, protein-rich edamame, and an Asian sesame dressing, this recipe doubles as a convenient meal prep option for busy days.
-Whether you’re enjoying it fresh or from your meal prep container, this salad will quickly become your favorite edamame lunch or dinner recipe!
+If you’re looking for a quick, nutritious, and flavorful meal that actually keeps you full, this healthy edamame salad rice bowl is the answer.
+Packed with vibrant veggies, 23g of plant-based protein, and a zesty Asian sesame dressing, this recipe is a lifesaver for busy weeknights or Sunday meal prep.

 This salad is made with a simple asian salad dressing recipe that really elevates the flavor.
 I also love making this recipe with a miso tahini salad dressing (miso paste, tahini, soy sauce, and a bit of oil).
 I'll share this salad dressing soon!